medup/medup/README.md

 ## Usage

 * **UI Design**
-⋅⋅⋅Insert info here
+⋅⋅⋅Insert info here⋅⋅

 * **Register/Login**

-An email and password is required for sign up and sign in.
-All information provided by the user is encrypted for privacy.
+⋅⋅⋅An email and password is required for sign up and sign in.
+All information provided by the user is encrypted for privacy.⋅⋅

 * **Dahsboard - View Medications**

-Users have a quick access to view their medications with features to add, delete, and edit their medications.
+⋅⋅⋅Users have a quick access to view their medications with features to add, delete, and edit their medications.⋅⋅

 * **Add Medications**

-With a simple form, users can quickly submit medication name, dose, instructions, and set up reminder notifications.
+⋅⋅⋅With a simple form, users can quickly submit medication name, dose, instructions, and set up reminder notifications.⋅⋅

 * **Edit Medications**

-From an editable view of their current medication, users can quickly make changes.
+⋅⋅⋅From an editable view of their current medication, users can quickly make changes.⋅⋅

 * **Delete Medications**

-From View Medications screen, users can quickly  delete medications.
+⋅⋅⋅From View Medications screen, users can quickly  delete medications.⋅⋅

 * **Notifications**